-This is a copper wires based service that delivers connectivity via the Ethernet part of the network.
+This is a copper wires based service that delivers connectivity via an uncontended part of the network.
 Available in either dual or quad configurations.
 Speeds are dependent on distance from the exchange like broadband, but are uncontended and are supported by a comprehensive service level agreement, guaranteeing both speed and connectivity.

 A firewall is a combination of hardware and software that secures access to and from the LAN.
 There are three main types of firewall architecture - Stateful Inspection, Proxy based and Packet Filtering.
 The former provides the highest level of access control.
 Firewalls can also be used to secure internal network resources from internal network users too.